metatensor/metatrain/README.rst

 train, export, infere ML models and to connect those model with various MD engines (e.g. ``LAMMPS``, ``i-PI``, ``ASE`` ...).
 ``metatensor-models`` is the tools that tranform every ML architecture in a end-to-end model.
-Any custom ML architecture can be integrated in ``metatensor-models`` using the general storage format of ``metatensor`` and then it has automatic access to a dataloder and compatibility with various MD engines.
+Any custom ML architecture compatible with TorchScript can be integrated in ``metatensor-models`` using the general storage format of ``metatensor`` and then it has automatic access to a dataloder and compatibility with various MD engines.